 Begin by making the dough for the pizza by combining the flour, cornmeal, salt, sugar, and yeast into a stand mixer with a dough attachment.
 Mix the ingredients and while the mixer is on low, carefully add the warm water slowly.
 Continue the mixer on low until the dough begins to gently pull away from the bowl.

 Remove the dough from the bowl and form into a ball.
 Grease a large bowl with olive oil and place the dough inside, making sure to coat all sides of the dough ball with olive oil.
 Cover the bowl and allow to rise in a warm place for 1 - 2 hours until the dough doubles in size.

 Once the dough is ready lightly flour your work surface and roll the dough out into a large sheet.
 Using the softened butter, spread the butter onto the dough and roll the dough into a pinwheel shape.
 Cut the dough in half and form the dough into two similar size balls.

 Place the dough balls back into the bowl, cover, and let refrigerate for 1 hour until they are puffy as you make the sauce.

-For the sauce, use a large saucepan or skillet and add the butter followed by the onion, salt, oregano, red pepper flakes, and a generous sprinkle of Louisiana Champion Chicken.
+For the sauce, use a large saucepan or skillet and add the butter followed by the onion, salt, oregano, red pepper flakes, and a generous sprinkle of Louisiana Black Label.
 Once the onions have cooked for about 5 minutes, add the garlic, tomatoes, and sugar.
 Simmer for 30 minutes until thickened.